gregstewart/blog/source/_posts/2015-01-19-refactoring-your-grunt-file.markdown

         grunt.registerTask('heroku:production', 'build');
     };

 It's the Gruntfile for the project in [my book](https://leanpub.com/building-a-web-app-guided-by-tests/).
-I'll be honest the principle reason I want to refactor this file is because it makes the book editing quite painful and making out changes for the reader is quite difficult.
+I'll be honest the principle reason I want to refactor this file is because it makes the book editing quite painful and for the reader being able to make changes is quite difficult.
 However the same thing can be said for people working with the file, it's getting to be difficult to see what is happening in this file, so let's make this better for all.

-Let's start with the karma tasks, these can be extracted to a file called `test.js` and let's save it under a folder called `build`:
+Let's start with the karma tasks, these can be extracted to a file called `test.js` (I am keeping this generic, just in case I decide to switch testing frameworks at a later stage) and let's save it under a folder called `build`:

     (function (module) {
         'use strict';